rubenhm/rubenhm.github.io/blog/_posts/2016-07-06-choropleth-maps-with-d3-python-and-data-from-fred.md

-Determine natural brakes in the data using the python module `jenks` from <https://github.com/perrygeo/jenks>.
+Determine natural breaks in the data using the python module `jenks` from <https://github.com/perrygeo/jenks>.

 {% highlight ipy %}
 # Determine cutoffs for choropleth map